Boom123bam/Boom123bam/README.md

 - 🫵 You

 #### What i'm doing
-- 🔭 Learning Low Level programming
+- 🔭 Learning an enjoying Low Level programming
+- 📱 Building an app in React Native

 #### Learning
 - Go